slemonide/block_constructor/README.md

 ## Types
 ### Block
 A node.
 A part of a bigger construction.
+A number of blocks might spawn the same node (because a number of blocks that spawn the same node might have different groups).

 Has a field called *name*